 13. Oil Rig Engineer/Mechanic/Diver/Roustabout

-Oil rigs do provide housing, but only while you’re on-rig in most cases.
+Oil rigs do provide housing, but only while you’re on-rig in many cases.

 That’s the bad news.
 The good news is that the typical schedule for an oil rig is two weeks on, two weeks off, or 14 work days out of 28 instead of 20 for a traditional employee.
 Still, the two-week rotating schedule can be tricky for maintaining a family or dating life.